 However, while Kawasaki came up with the Jet Ski name, it did not invent the personal watercraft – and it wasn’t first in the water with such a nimble machine.

-After reportedly tiring of picking gravel out of his skin due to motorcycle crashes, Clayton Jacobsen II – an American with Norwegian heritage – began experimenting with his own personal watercraft in 1965 (pictured at the top of this story).
+After reportedly tiring of picking gravel out of his skin due to motorcycle crashes, Clayton Jacobson II – an American with Norwegian heritage – began experimenting with his own personal watercraft in 1965 (pictured at the top of this story).

 French-Canadian company Bombardier Recreational Products (BRP), which at the time was primarily a manufacturer of snow-mobiles, was intrigued by this personal watercraft invention.